tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/tutorialSpikeService.md

 ## SPIKE Service

-SPIKE Service allows you to connect your LEGO® SPIKE™ Prime to your webpage via a webserial connection.
+ServiceDock SPIKE allows you to connect your LEGO® SPIKE™ Prime to your webpage via a webserial connection.

 ## Dependencies